nbrest/kamehouse/kamehouse-vlcrc/README.md

 * Get the currently running playlist to be rendered in the UI
 * Register and unregister vlc players (both in localhost and remote) in kamehouse to connect to their http API

+## Stream videos to chromecast:

+- In VLC player > Playback > Renderer > Select chromcast device to stream to